What Do Your Dreams About Food Really Mean?

-Because sometimes a doughnut is just a doughnut, and sometimes it means you are not yet completely whole.
+Because sometimes a donut is just a donut, and sometimes it means you are not yet completely whole

 According to Dr. Vernoica Tonay, a licensed psychologist and author of three books about dreams, "Dream dictionaries are basically useless as they are written by people who think something like, 'Hmm... dreaming of a hamburger, well, that must mean the dreamer is wanting some meat in life.
 That is, they just make up the interpretations from thin air."

 So how to make sense of food in dreams?
 According to Dr. Tonay, if dreaming consists of a metaphorical language, and food is the nurturing sustenance, the dreams with food often reflect ways we nurture ourselves, and how well.